What is the best aquarium chiller for a saltwater aquarium? Read on to find out more about how you can beat the heat this summer.

 - 1/3 HP for tanks up to 340 gallons

-The Hamilton Technology Aqua Euro Max Aquarium Chiller also boasts a 4 star average review on Amazon.com, with about 40 reviews at the time of this article.
-These aquarium chillers range in price from about $375 for the smallest model upwards to $1,300 for the largest models, if you have a large tank.
+The Hamilton Technology Aqua Euro Max also boasts a 4-star average review on Amazon.com, with less than 50 reviews at the time of this article.
+They range in price from about $399 for the smallest model upwards to $1,300 for the largest models if you have a large tank.
 The 1/4 HP represents a reasonable value for the money at just under $600.
 Check out the current prices here.

-If you are looking for an aquarium chiller that is the perfect fit for your aquarium, the Aqua Euro Max should be your chiller of choice, with 5 models to choose from:
+If you are looking for the best aquarium chiller that is the perfect fit for your reef tank, the Aqua Euro Max should be your chiller of choice, with 5 models to choose from:

 - 1/13 HP for a 30-50 gallon aquarium